wright15/Datavant/README.md

 In summary, while I was able to work around these challenges creatively, there is room for improvement to ensure a smoother user experience, easier implementation, and more efficient testing.
 Addressing the inconsistencies in date formatting and exploring better strategies for element targeting can enhance the overall quality of the tests and the user experience.

-The features are dates.feature, guests.feature, and location.feature.
-These files hold the test steps in human readable language using BDD via Gherkin.
+The feature file is Tickets.feature.
+This file hold the test steps in human readable language using BDD via Gherkin.

 The stepdefs.js file is for the logic that runs the scenarios.
 In the stepdefs.js file the code is organized by what feature the code corresponds to.
 This logic was written using JavaScript.